kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

-There is no independent feature gate.
-It is enabled by upgrading kubelet and removed by downgrading or reverting kubelet.
+- [x] Feature gate
+  - Feature gate name: `KubeletWatchdogDiagnostics`
+  - Components depending on the feature gate: `kubelet`

+The gate is disabled by default during Alpha.
+Enabling or disabling it requires updating the kubelet feature-gate configuration and restarting kubelet.
+This causes kubelet downtime on that node but does not require control-plane downtime or node reprovisioning.

 ###### Does enabling the feature change any default behavior?

+The gate is disabled by default, so upgrading does not change default behavior.
-Only failure-log visibility and retry summary content change.
+When an operator enables it, only failure-log visibility and retry summary content change.
 Watchdog timing, execution, retry count, and successful heartbeat behavior do not change.

-###### Can the feature be disabled once it has been enabled?
+###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Binary rollback removes the behavior; no persisted state or configuration migration is needed.

-###### What metrics should inform a rollback?

-No new metrics are proposed.
-Use existing kubelet restart signals, kubelet logs, and systemd journal entries.
+Yes.
+Set `KubeletWatchdogDiagnostics=false` and restart kubelet.
+The new diagnostic records stop, while watchdog behavior remains unchanged.
+No persisted state, workload change, or configuration migration is involved.

+###### What happens if we reenable the feature if it was previously rolled back?

+Set `KubeletWatchdogDiagnostics=true` and restart kubelet.
+The diagnostic logs and retry summary resume with the same behavior as the initial enablement.
+There is no persisted feature state to recover or reconcile.

+###### Are there any tests for feature enablement/disablement?

+Unit tests will verify that the gate is disabled by default, that disabling it emits none of the new diagnostic records, and that enabling it activates the checker error, notification error, and retry-exhaustion summary paths.
+Tests will also cover disablement after enablement and reenabling after rollback; no persisted data or API conversion tests are required.

 ### Rollout, Upgrade and Rollback Planning

 The main rollout risk is noisy logs in repeatedly failing environments.
+The feature can be rolled back by disabling `KubeletWatchdogDiagnostics` and restarting kubelet.
+No new metrics are proposed; existing kubelet restart signals, kubelet logs, and systemd journal entries should inform rollback.
 Unit tests verify compatibility because no persisted state or API migration is added.
 No deprecations or removals are introduced.

 ### Monitoring Requirements

-The feature is present when running a kubelet version containing the change.
-Operators can confirm the underlying watchdog setting from the kubelet systemd unit.
-Failure logs and retry summaries are the diagnostic signal.
+Operators can determine whether the feature is enabled from the kubelet feature-gate configuration and can confirm the underlying watchdog setting from the kubelet systemd unit.
+Failure logs and retry summaries are the diagnostic signal when a failure occurs; their absence alone does not show that the feature is disabled.
 Fleet-wide analysis depends on external log collection; metrics, events, and NPD remain future options.

 ### Dependencies